AVALANCHE SKILLS TRAINING 1+ (AST 1+) - WHISTLER

 Field days: Spend two days in the Whistler Blackcomb backcountry learning how to evaluate terrain, select travel routes, make decisions based on conditions and observations, perform snow stability assessments, and how to rescue companions during an emergency.
 The “plus” day provides time to hone new skills, and to take full advantage of our guides’ wealth of knowledge and experience!

-- 1.5 - 2hr pre-course using an online interactive learning platform
+- 4 hour self-paced online course using an online interactive learning platform

 - Backcountry avalanche awareness book